Gravion

 Gravion (超重神グラヴィオン, Chōjūshin Guravion) is a Japanese anime television series produced by Gonzo.
 It aired in Japan from October 7, 2002 to December 16, 2002 and ran for 13 episodes.
 In 2004, Gravion Zwei (超重神グラヴィオンZwei, Chōjūshin Guravion Tsuvai) was released and aired from January 8 to March 25 in Japan, running for twelve additional episodes, answering the questions generated from the first series.

 Both Gravion and Gravion Zwei were created and directed by Masami Ōbari with mecha designs from Kunio Okawara.
 Both series were released in North America by ADV Films.
-After ADV Films lost the rights to the series, the series was re-licensed by Funimation (now Crunchyroll).
+After ADV Films lost the rights to the series, the series was re-licensed by Funimation (now Crunchyroll, LLC).

 Plot

 In Gravion, Eiji Shigure is sent a letter from his missing older sister Ayaka Shigure.
 Responding to its message, his search for her leads him to the mysterious billionaire Klein Sandman, and Eiji secretly infiltrates his enormous Saint-Germain Castle while he is hosting a party for Earth Federation Alliance (EFA) leaders, in order to find her.
 He ends up piloting the G-Attacker, a vehicle that is one of a group of five, called Gran Divas, that were secretly created by Sandman himself, during a mission of Sandman's Earthgertz team to defeat the invading mechanical extraterrestrials called the Zeravire.
 Sandman explains to Eiji that his unique G-Factor allows him to pilot machines such as the G-Attacker and his sister, who also had the G-Factor, was secretly part of Earthgertz.
 When she disappeared on a mission, Sandman was forced to send the letter to Eiji to bring him there in order to recruit him onto the team.
 Although only interested in finding his sister, Eiji becomes part of Earthgertz, who are the planet's only defensive team able to prevent the Zeravire from destroying humanity, by combining the Gran Divas with the Gran Kaiser mecha to form the titular super robot, Gravion.

 In Gravion Zwei, the Zeravire invasion seems to have stopped.
 However, when it rises back up all of a sudden, the Earthgertz and its trump card Gravion, is needed to defend the Earth again.
 In the meantime, the EFA creates their own weapons to counter the Zeravire, the Gran Trooper.
 As they attempt to fend off the Zeravire, the Earthgertz and the EFA must set aside their differences, confront their pasts and unveil the mysteries of the Zeravire, in order to end their impending threat once and for all.